Cost of Doing Business

 #12 2018 America’s Top States for Doing Business (CNBC)

 Water and Sewer: One of the world’s largest food additive plants, CP Kelco, chose Okmulgee because of the quality and quantity of water available.
-With the current infrastructure, Okmulgee has an excess available capacity of over 500,000 gallons per day.
+With the current infrastructure, Okmulgee has an excess available capacity of approximately 400,000 gallons per day.
 A new 1 million gallon water tower and an 18 inch line to supply the Okmulgee Business Complex and the north side of the city was put into service December 2020.
 Part of a local incentive package could include negotiable water and sewer rates for new industry.

 Okmulgee Municipal Authority Commercial Rate Sheet